Online Clustering of Data Sequences with Bandit Information: Introduction

 \section{Introduction}

 Clustering involves partitioning a collection of items into different groups, where the items within each group share similar properties.
-Clustering has many applications, including drug discovery \cite{maccuish2010clustering}, market segmentation \cite{chaturvedi1997feature}, personalization in the health domain \cite{grua2019clustream}, pattern recognition \cite{theodoridis2006pattern}, etc. The problem of clustering data points has been well-studied in the literature; See \cite{ezugwu2022comprehensive} for a comprehensive survey.
-The clustering problem where data points are available in prior as a batch is called batch clustering.

-Another family of clustering problems is online clustering, which handles data sequences (arms) where new samples arrive sequentially.
-Online clustering partitions the arms such that arms within the same group are statistically closer.
-It can be approached under a full information setup, where samples are obtained from all arms at each time step \cite{singh2024exponentiallyarx}, or a bandit information setup, where only one arm is selected to receive a new sample at each time step \cite{yang2024optimal,katariya2019maxgap}.
-The latter setup is known as the bandit online clustering (BOC) problem.
-In this work, we focus on the BOC problem and address the task of partitioning $M$ arms, which produce $d$-dimensional samples, into $K$ clusters, based on the distance between the means of the arms.

-The multi-armed bandit problem was first introduced in \cite{thompson1933likelihood}.
-It is broadly categorized into regret minimization, which maximizes cumulative reward \cite{auer2002finite}, and pure exploration, such as best arm identification (BAI) \cite{garivier2016optimal,jedra2020optimal}, top-$K$ arm identification \cite{kalyanakrishnan2012pac}, and threshold bandits \cite{locatelli2016optimal}.
-The clustering problem is also a pure exploration problem that identifies the underlying cluster.
-This problem can be studied under a fixed budget setting, where the number of time steps available is fixed, or a fixed confidence setting, where the probability of error is fixed.
-We adopt the fixed confidence setting in this study.

-Closely related work on BAI in multi armed bandits (MAB) are the following.
-In \cite{garivier2016optimal}, an optimal algorithm for BAI in the fixed confidence setting has been proposed using the D-tracking sampling rule.
-The BAI problem in the linear bandit setting has been solved in \cite{jedra2020optimal} using a modified version of the D-tracking rule called average tracking.
-In \cite{kalyanakrishnan2012pac}, an algorithm called Lower and Upper Confidence Bound (LUCB) algorithm was proposed based on the confidence interval around the arms' mean estimates.
+Clustering has many applications including drug discovery \cite{maccuish2010clustering}, market segmentation \cite{chaturvedi1997feature}, pattern recognition \cite{theodoridis2006pattern}, traffic monitoring \cite{liu2021spatio, abolhelm2021large}, and clustering of biological sequences \cite{chiu2022clustering}.
+For example, in market segmentation, the items to be clustered are the customers.
+We collect feedback from different customers on multiple products and group the customers into clusters based on their feedback, so that we can recommend appropriate products to customers in the future according to the cluster to which they belong.
+It is desirable to obtain the clusters with as little feedback from customers as possible.